Pediatric Dermatology

 Education

-Our pediatric dermatologists are integral faculty members at Columbia University Vagelos College of Physicians & Surgeons and NewYork-Presbyterian Hospital, where they help to fulfill the academic mission of our institutions.
+Our pediatric dermatologists are on the faculty of Columbia University Vagelos College of Physicians & Surgeons and are affiliated with NewYork-Presbyterian Hospital.
 They teach in the classroom and in our patient care settings, working with medical students, resident physicians, and clinical fellows.
 Dr. Garzon oversees the dermatology curriculum in undergraduate medical education.
-Dr. Lauren plays a critical role in the resident physician training program as the Associate Program Director of the Dermatology Residency Program.
-Dr. Garzon and Dr. Morel oversee our American Board of Dermatology approved Pediatric Dermatology Fellowship Program.
+Dr. Lauren plays a critical role in the resident physician training program as the Associate Designated Institutional Official, NewYork-Presbyterian Hospital.
+Dr. Garzon and Dr. Morel oversee our American Board of Dermatology-approved Pediatric Dermatology Fellowship Program.

 Research